ignatov/intellij-erlang/README.md

 ## Contributing
 If you want to help but doesn't know how, you may check out issues [for collaboration](https://github.com/ignatov/intellij-erlang/issues?labels=for+collaboration&state=open).
-Before sending a pull request please check that the **Erlang TestCase** is successfully passed.
+Before sending a pull request please check that the **ErlangTestCase** is successfully passed.
 Moreover, new tests will be gladly accepted.

 ## Getting started with plugin development
 1. [Download](http://www.jetbrains.com/idea/download/) the 11.1.4 IntelliJ IDEA build and install it